systemslab/popper-paper/paper/paper.md

 allows to automatically check that high-level statements about the outcome of an experiment are true.

-![Structure of a folder for a project following the Popper convention.
-The red markers correpond to dependencies for the generation of the PDF, while the blue ones mark files used for the experiment.](figures/experiment-metadata.png)

 When validating performance, an important component is to see the baseline performance of the experimental environment we are running on.
 Ansible has a way of obtaining "facts" about machines that is